-The Industrial Electricity/Electronics program is preparatory for the job entry into the electrical media.
-The training capabilities of this program include: knowledge of electrical theory, measurements, principles of residential-commercial wiring, power distribution, control of motors, industrial instrumentation techniques and related information.
+The industrial electricity/electronics program is preparatory for job entry to the electrician who desires increased competency in the electrical media.

+The training capabilities of this program include: knowledge of electrical theory, measurements, principles of residential-commercial and industrial wiring, power distribution, control of motors and industrial instrumentation principles.